gadicc/meteor-sitemaps/README.md

 Copyright (c) 2013 by Gadi Cohen <dragon@wastelands.net> and released under the MIT license (see LICENSE.txt).

+## Important

+**Sitemaps are *dynamic* (generated "on-the-fly" at request time), i.e. *no sitemaps.xml file is persisted on disk*.**

+The package is intended for moderate use with the latest data from your database.
+If you have more than a few hundred pages and/or are crawled at high frequency, you may be better off creating a static sitemap.
+PRs to cache recent requests (optionally persisting on disk or elsewhere) are welcome.

-### Quick Start
+## Quick Start

 A simple example is shown below, with more complicated examples further down.
-Sitemaps are dynamic (generated "on-the-fly" at request time), intended for moderate use with the latest data from your database.
-If you have more than a few hundred pages and/or are crawled at high frequency, you may be better off creating a static sitemap.

 ```bash
 meteor add gadicohen:sitemaps